Dispatches

 They kill bad pilots fast.

-Deloitte's 2026 State of AI in the Enterprise report names this specifically: organizations that have cycled through multiple stalled pilots progressively lose the institutional appetite and cultural momentum needed to complete a production transition.
+Deloitte's 2026 State of AI in the Enterprise report names this specifically: organisations that have cycled through multiple stalled pilots progressively lose the institutional appetite and cultural momentum needed to complete a production transition.
 By the third failed pilot, executives stop attending reviews.
 Champions disengage.
 The fourth pilot launches into an organization that has already decided, implicitly, that AI does not work here.

 The sunk-cost trap is lethal in AI, because the expense compounds monthly.
 If a pilot has not shown measurable value in 90 days, the correct answer is to stop, document what was learned, and move the capital to something that might work.